By Paul d'Anjou, Twitch growth expert

 3 simple methods:

-- Twitch chat poll: ask "Where did you find me?" every 2 weeks
+- Twitch chat poll: ask "Where did you find me?" every 2 weeks.

-- Twitch analytics: watch the new follower / concurrent viewer ratio
+- Twitch analytics: watch the new follower / concurrent viewer ratio.

-It's imperfect, but it gives you the signal to persist or adjust.
+Imperfect, but it gives you the signal to persist or adjust.

 FAQ